digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/02-helmfile-deployment/00-intro.rst

      make kubectl-proxy
      `

-* Open a new terminal at the root of this repository
+* Open a new terminal at the root of this repository:

 * Deploy everything with Helmfile: